Cave of the Seven Sleepers: Description

-Discovery and Excavation
+Discovery and excavation

 In 1951, Jordanian journalist Taysir Thabyan discovered the Cave of Seven Sleepers.
-He preceded to publish its photo on the journal of the Syrian Military Police and inform the Jordanian Department of Antiquities.
+He published its photo on the journal of the Syrian Military Police and informed the Jordanian Department of Antiquities.
 The department assigned Jordanian archaeologist Rafiq al-Dajani the task of research and exploration in the cave.
 They found eight smaller sealed tombs inside the main cave, with the bones preserved inside.